sharadkap/selphi/README.md

 ## Installation
 1. Install Python.
   * Version 3.5 (32bit) was used to write this, but the 64bit edition or any 3.x version should work as well.
-  * Ensure that the Python variables are added to your PATH, there should be an option for that on the installer.
+  * Ensure that the Python variables/directories are added to your PATH, there should be an option for that on the installer.
 2. Using Command Prompt (Admin), use `pip` to install the Selenium Webdriver, Beautiful Soup, and TAP python libraries:
   * `pip install selenium`
   * `pip install tap.py`